rooklift/ogatak/README.md

 * KataGo requires an analysis config file.
 Such a file is provided with KataGo as `analysis_example.cfg`, and Ogatak will use this if it's present, unless you explicitly specify a different file.
 You might find that changing some settings therein leads to better (or worse) performance.
 Some have found [these settings](https://github.com/sanderland/katrain/blob/master/katrain/KataGo/analysis_config.cfg) chosen by the KaTrain author to be a bit faster.

+## Translations

+At the moment, it is possible to translate most of the menu items and some of the GUI text.
+See `/modules/translate.js` for instructions.
+Thanks to the following translators: ParmuzinAlexander.

 ## Talk to me

 * I can often be found on the [Computer Go Discord](https://discord.com/invite/5vacH5F).